rzeznikumyslow/galenrice.com/_posts/2020-10-15-starting-this-site.md

 The "Theme Chooser" option (shown above) gives you easy access to those built-in themes from the browser, updating your config to match your selection.
 You can change the chosen theme just by changing the config, either through the "Chooser" or changing `_config.yml`.

-For this site, with all that I wanted to besides a simple static page, I found it made more sense to bring the full theme into the repo.
+For this site, with all that I wanted to do besides a simple static page, I found it made more sense to bring the full theme into the repo.
 That's what the Chirpy folks recommended, anyway, but I also wanted the ability to alter the site internals without always referring back to a remote theme or trying to hammer in some hacky overrides.

 If you just want a simple site with minimal coding, by all means, use the Theme Chooser or go with Jekyll's `minima` theme or some remote theme or whatever you like.